Thomas-Shephard/ubuntu-ansible-setup/README.md

 - **Ansible:** Must be installed on your local machine.
   **Note:** Ansible does not support Windows as a control node.
 If you are on Windows, it is recommended to use Windows Subsystem for Linux (WSL) to run Ansible.
 - **Ubuntu:** A fresh installation of Ubuntu 24.04 or later.
-- **Root Access:** You will need root access to the server for the initial setup run.
+- **Initial Access:** You will need either direct root access or an account with `sudo` privileges on the server for the initial setup run.

 ---